 Skillet Garlic Beef Stroganoff

 I’m kind of obsessed with beef stroganoff dishes.
-I have an Instant Pot French Onion Beef Stroganoff recipe, a Beef Stroganoff Soup recipe that uses leftover chuck roast, and a Beefy Noodles recipe that turns ground beef into something amazing.
+I have an Instant Pot French Onion Beef Stroganoff recipe, a Beef Stroganoff Soup recipe that uses leftover chuck roast, and Beefy Noodles and Ground Beef Stroganoff recipes that turns ground beef into something amazing.